biswasnb/Image_2D_Transformations/README.md

 # Image_2D_Transformations

-This project demonstrates basic 2D geometric transformations on an image using Python and OpenCV.
-The transformations include:
+This project demonstrates various 2D geometric transformations applied to digital images using Python and OpenCV.

+---

+## Aim

+Perform the following 2D transformations on an image:
-- Translation
+1. Translation
-- Rotation
+2. Rotation
+3. Scaling
+4. Shearing
+5. Reflection

+---

+## Technologies Used

-- Scaling
+- Python 3.x
-- Shearing
+- OpenCV
-- Reflection
+- NumPy
+- Matplotlib (optional for visualization)